Sylvexia/personal_research/1-21_Personal_Research.md

 	- RoBERTa: Transformer-based language model for text generation.
 	- T5: provide great flexibility and provide better semantic understanding through the training of multiple tasks at once.
 - Summary: It's unlikely to be able to run any language models, since other models is quite large.
+---
 # Visions

+- Category:
+	- body analysis: age/gender classification, face recognition, emotion recognition
-- version-RFB-320
+		- face detection: RFB-320
-	- The result can output from model, but the conversion from raw posit bit failed
+			- The result can output from model, but the conversion from raw posit bit failed.
+	- classification: output the label of the image
+		- we can run resnet-18 (last week report)
+	- object detection: get the bounding box and label of objects in image.
 		- yolov4
 			- Lowering issue, currently investigating...
+	- style transfer: mix 2 images together.
+	- super resolution: upscale image.
+---
 # Supported operation

 - 22+ arith and math lowering on both wrapper and mlir side